rdkcmf/rdk-aamp/README.txt

 3: ISO639_PREFER_2_CHAR_LANGCODE language codes normalized to 2-character iso639-1 encoding (i.e. "de")

 useWesterosSink=0  Set to 0 to use broadcom based video decoding.
-Default value is true(westeros enabled). useLinearSimulator Enable linear simulator for testing purpose, simulate VOD asset as a "virtual linear" stream. useRetuneForGSTInternalError=0 To disable retune mitigation for gst pipeline internal data stream error, by default this is flag enabled. fragmentRetryLimit=<X>	Set fragment rampdown/retry limit for video fragment failure, default is 10 (10 retry attempts including rampdown and segment skip).
+Default value is true(westeros enabled). propagateUriParameters=0 to disable feature where top-level manifest URI parameters included when downloading fragments.
+Default is 1 (enabled). useLinearSimulator Enable linear simulator for testing purpose, simulate VOD asset as a "virtual linear" stream. useRetuneForGSTInternalError=0 To disable retune mitigation for gst pipeline internal data stream error, by default this is flag enabled. fragmentRetryLimit=<X>	Set fragment rampdown/retry limit for video fragment failure, default is 10 (10 retry attempts including rampdown and segment skip).